DevJamila/bcb-sms-simulator/README.md

 # bcb-sms-simulator
 This is a simple application to simulate a sms sending tool for the BCB project.
+You can test the bcb-core-app sending a message with this app up or down.

 ## Build and Run